crystoneme/surge.conf/README.md

 	https://raw.githubusercontent.com/crystoneme/surge.conf/master/server.conf

+## **Description**

- These rules conf files are used for surge.app 1.0.0 Build 290 under iOS 9.0+
+ These rules conf files are tested for surge.app 1.1.0 Build 335 under iOS 9.0+

  The file rules.conf depend on file server.conf which defines your own proxy.

- It's for my own use purpose, consider some modification work to suitable for your own situation.
+ It's for my own use purpose, maybe works not well in your network, so consider some modification work to suitable for your own situation.

  Created for myself ([@crystone](https://twitter.com/crystone)), based on other people's work, thanks for them: